 Where a Participant demonstrates challenging behaviour while participating in an activity, the Provider should take any appropriate action in accordance with the situation (for example, site closure) and their Deed and WHS Laws.
-They should also discuss with the Referring Provider, or the Digital Services Contact Centre (the DSCC) in the case of Workforce Australia Online Participants, prior to exiting the Participant from the course.
+They should also discuss with the Referring Provider, or the Digital Services Contact Centre (the DSCC) in the case of Workforce Australia Online Participants (or via the Provider Lead where necessary), prior to exiting the Participant from the course.